openstack-archive/sahara/doc/source/horizon/dashboard.user.guide.rst

 ------------
 Job Binaries are where you define/upload the source code (mains and libraries) for your job.

-1) From the Sahara/Job Binaries page, click on the "Create Job Binary" button at the top right.
+1) From the Data Processing/Job Binaries page, click on the "Create Job Binary" button at the top right.

 2) Give your Job Binary a name (this can be different than the actual filename).